 The flood option causes each upstream node to learn the MAC (that is, populate the local FIB with an OAM MAC entry) and to flood the request along the data plane using the flooding domain.
 The flooded mac-populate request can be sent via the data plane or the control plane.
 The send-control option specifies the request be sent using the control plane.
-If send-control is not specified, the request is sent using the data plane.
-An age can be provided to age a particular OAM MAC using a specific interval.
+If send-control is not specified, the request is sent using the data plane aparticular OAM MAC using a specific interval.
 By default, OAM MAC addresses are not aged and can be removed with a mac-purge or with an FDB clear operation.